aristovinceselvanathan/TIPS/.github/PULL_REQUEST_TEMPLATE.md

 ### What does this Pull Request accomplish?

 TODO: Include high-level description of the changes in this pull request.
+You may want to consider listing the files that contain significant alterations or provide direct comments on them within the pull request.

 ### Why should this Pull Request be merged?